 Secondhand.
-Very good condition.
+Very good to near fine condition.
 Minor wear to book corners and edges.
-Dust jacket has some light creasing at edges and spine.
-Inscribed by author.
-Interior and binding are excellent.
+Presentation copy with sticker from SIsters of the Good Shepherd.
+Interior and binding are still excellent.

 The Home of the Good Shepherd at Leederville has played a unique role in the history of social welfare in Western Australia.